Layr-Labs/eigenda/docs/design/assignment.md

 ## FAQs

 Q1.
-Can increasing the number of parity symbols increase the total degree of the polynomial, resulting in greator coding complexity.
+Can increasing the number of parity symbols increase the total degree of the polynomial, resulting in greater coding complexity.

 A1.
 This seems like a possibility.
 In general, interactions with constraints of the proving system are not covered here.
 However, if this is a concern it should be possible to adjust block size constraints accordingly to avoid pushing over some limit.